casinostgc/jamstack/content/posts/2023-02-19-complimentary-margaritaville-at-sea-blackjack-tournament-1.md

 Y﻿our only costs are for gratuities, taxes, fees, port expenses and fuel charges in the amount of $148.30 per person.

+Other fun things included with this event:  A pub crawl with prizes, green alcoholic beverages, and a themed musical event in the theatre for St Patrick’s Day!

+**M﻿argaritaville at Sea** is also rolling out an even better menu at Fin's main dining room, featuring "Jimmy's Shrimp Gumbo".

 CALL OR EMAIL US TODAY!!
 866-818-COIN (2646) | [info@casinostgc.com](info@casinostgc.com)

 <!--EndFragment-->